List of Resident Evil characters

+Promotional artwork featuring the various characters of the Resident Evil video game series.

 Resident Evil is a horror game media franchise created by Capcom.
 The series' success has led to a live-action film series, animated films, television series, comic books, novels, audiobooks, and merchandise.
 The franchise features an extensive cast of characters in its horror-based narratives.

-Main characters
+Protagonists

 Chris Redfield

 Chris is first introduced in Resident Evil as a pointman for the Raccoon City Police Department's S.T.A.R.S.
 Alpha Team.
 In the fight against Bio-Organic Weapons (B.O.W.), Chris becomes a co-founder of the B.S.A.A., a counter-terrorism organization dedicated to fighting the threat of B.O.W.s unleashed by criminal or terrorist elements on a global scale.

 Jill Valentine

 Jill is first introduced in Resident Evil as a member of the Raccoon Police Department's S.T.A.R.S.
 Alpha Team.
 Jill is a co-founder of the B.S.A.A., a counter-terrorism organization dedicated to fighting the threat of Bio-Organic Weapons (B.O.W.) unleashed by criminal or terrorist elements on a global scale.